 Our programs prepare leaders, develop professionalism in the public workforce, and link KU resources to the challenges of public management.
-We provide training throughout the state of Kansas.
+We provide training throughout the state of Kansas and are the professional development arm of KU's School of Public Affairs and Administration.
 Translating theory into practice, we are deeply dedicated to the proposition that public service lies at the heart of a healthy democracy.

-We have graduated close to 1,400 Certified Public Managers from all across the state.
+We have graduated close to 1,500 Certified Public Managers from all across the state.
 CPM students are sent by their sponsoring agencies and spend two days per month for a calendar year with a curriculum based in managing work, leading people and developing self.
 Participants' capstone projects offer a valuable tool to their agencies, often resulting in process improvements and cost savings.

 Our Emerging Leaders Academy provides a unique development opportunity for promising non-managerial staff.
 ELA offers participants an opportunity to learn from established public servants while developing a portfolio to help them identify and reach their professional goals.

 Our Law Enforcement Leadership Academy provides Kansas law enforcement agencies – at every level, location, and size – with top-flight leadership training, networking opportunities, and ongoing professional education.
 We are proud to call KLETC a partner in this program.

 Our three-day Supervisory Leadership Training is designed to enhance skills and provide new strategies to manage staff effectively whether you're new to a supervisory role or have held those responsibilities for years.

 We offer a host of custom courses tailored to agency needs or provided in an open enrollment format.
 These include Supervisory Leadership Training, Customer Service, Ethics, Difficult Conversations, Harassment in the Workplace, and many others.